calmsacibis995/bsd386-1.1-src/README.md

 # pjd-os-source

-This repo contains the source code for PJD OS.
+This source is deprecated.
+Find the source on pjd-os repository.

-You can find it in the files called: boot-source.txt and kernel-source.txt